Ji-Hwan Bae Player Props: Pirates vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.16 team ERA ranks 14th among all MLB pitching staffs.
+- The Nationals have a 4.70 team ERA that ranks 21st across all MLB pitching staffs.

-- Nationals pitchers combine to allow 27 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- Nationals pitchers combine to surrender 31 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- Kuhl makes the start for the Nationals, his fifth of the season.
-He is 0-1 with a 7.36 ERA and 14 strikeouts in 18 1/3 innings pitched.
+- Gray gets the start for the Nationals, his sixth of the season.
+He is 1-4 with a 2.93 ERA and 25 strikeouts through 27 2/3 innings pitched.

-- His most recent time out was on Saturday against the Minnesota Twins, when the righty went 3 2/3 innings, surrendering one earned run while giving up three hits.
+- The righty's last time out was on Tuesday against the New York Mets, when he tossed six scoreless innings while allowing four hits.

-- In four games this season, the 30-year-old has an ERA of 7.36, with 6.9 strikeouts per nine innings.
-Opponents are batting .278 against him.

 © 2023 Data Skrive.
 All rights reserved.